mayocream/bocchi/README.md

 # Bocchi

-The social network wriiten in Rust and React Native.
+The social network written in Rust and React Native.

 ## Development